A family buys a farmhouse in rural Pennsylvania unaware that the property houses an evil supernatural entity.

 The cast also includes Margaret Avery (she would later co-star in Spielberg’s The Color Purple) and child actor Johnny Whitaker (The Russians Are Coming the Russians Are Coming).
 Spielberg and Carl Gottlieb (co-writer of Jaws) have cameos.

 Conclusions & Final Thoughts:

-Something Evil probably won’t appeal to younger viewers used to fast-paced and gory chillers.
-I, however, grew up in a time when these kind of movies dominated the airwaves so I enjoyed it.
+Something Evil probably won’t appeal to younger viewers accustomed to fast-paced chillers.
+However, I grew up in a time when these kinds of movies dominated the airwaves so I enjoyed it.
+More important, the film gives us a chance to asses the skills of a very young Spielberg.
 Color, 73 minutes, Not Rated.